 In 1912, yet another wing was added and Haraldskær was gifted with a banqueting hall.
 In 1916, manufacturer C.M.
 Hess in Vejle bought Haraldskær and he restored the main wing and rebuilt the ramshackle side wings.

-Since 1969, the main building and 41 acres of land have been owned by The Danish Union of Teachers, which run the place as conference centre.
+Since 1969, the main building and 41 acres of land have been run as a conference centre by The Danish Union of Teachers.
 Up through the 1970s, the protected main building was carefully modernized and a wing with rooms was added.

 Even today, Haraldskær has several good stories from the past, such as its own ghost.
 The story goes that a young lady, who grieved herself to death because of unrequited love, haunts the area from Skibet Church, through the old open fireplace room and down to Vejle River.

 The ruin of the old manor mill, Kvak Mill and Skibet Church are neighbours to Haraldskær.
 The church was built between year 1125 and 1150 and belonged to Haraldskær Manor until around 1936.
 The travertine church is the home of some very beautiful frescos from the eleventh century.